JADAI: Jointly Amortizing Adaptive Design and Bayesian Inference: Experimental Details

 We use a batch size of 48, and make use of automatic mixed precision with PyTorch Lightning's precision option \texttt{"16-mixed"} \citep{pytorch-lightning}.
 We further clip the gradient norm at a maximum value of $5.0$.

 The full model is very small at only 417K parameters.
-Training takes around 48 hours on an Nvidia RTX 4060-Laptop GPU, while inference for a batch of 300 posterior samples typically takes under 3 seconds.
+Training took approximately 15.7 hours, while inference for a batch of 300 posterior samples typically takes under 3 seconds.
 The rollout process for all 6 measurements in a batch of one requires around 22ms.
 JIT-compilation further improves this to just 110µs, which is significantly faster than comparable methods on this hardware.
 Using larger batches could lead to additional improvements in the per-sample figure.

 Apart from the results in the main section \autoref{sec:image-discovery}, we present results with the posterior approximator and a random policy in \autoref{fig:image-discovery-results-random} and additional rollout examples in \autoref{fig:image-discovery-rollout-extra}.